All Episodes

 It's about us.

-It's about us covering it, it's about us watching it.
+It's about us covering it.

-Uh, and so they transfer that to the people who are in the midst of the tragedy.
+And so they transfer that to the people who are in the midst of the tragedy.

-Can you imagine uh people in that area of the country actually wondering if whether or not the American people are watching them?
+Can you imagine people in that area of the country actually wondering if whether or not the American people are watching them?

 Gee, Mabel, you think we're on TV tonight here in the Super Bowl?